kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 Seeing the pattern here?

-For a $N$ storey building, we need to ensure that with $x$ throws we cover all the floors of the building.
+For a $N$ storey tower, we need to ensure that with $x$ throws we cover all the floors of the tower.

 $$x + (x - 1) + (x - 2) + (x - 3) + \ldots + 1 >= N$$

 $$\frac{x \times (1 + x)}{2}$$ >= N

-This tells us that 14 drops guarantees that we can check a building with 105 floors, and is the answer to the puzzle if you have just two eggs.
+This tells us that 14 drops guarantees that we can check a tower with 105 floors, and is the answer to the puzzle if you have just two eggs.

 # Three eggs